Wilson-CK/Capstone_Project/README.md

 #### Results
 My research findings indicated promising results in the effective distinction between spam and ham messages.
 ML models showcased notable improvements in accuracy and efficiency compared to traditional spam filtering systems.
 The F1 score, considering both precision and recall, highlighted the models' robustness in dealing with false positives and false negatives, essential factors in spam detection.

+The **Ridge Classifier** model emerged as the clear winner, attaining nearly perfect results with 99.9% train accuracy and 98.1% test accuracy.
+It also showcased a low false positive rate of only 0.01%, demonstrating robust performance without succumbing to overfitting.

 #### Next steps
 1. Refine the codebase for enhanced clarity and ensure the project's presentation caters to both technical and non-technical audiences.